neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/brainglobe.md

 It's a great chance to get feedback on your data and learn from others.
 If you don't have your own data, we will provide example datasets for you to work with.

-We expect that participant-led ideas emerging from this track may inspire collaborative projects during the __Hackday__ on Friday.
+We expect that participant-led ideas emerging from this track may inspire collaborative projects during the __Collaboration Days__ on Thursday and Friday.